normieshri/Fitness-Website/README.md

-# miniProject
-This project is made as a mini project for 6th semester, B Tech IT, SMIT (Majitar)
+This project is made as a mini project for 6th semester, Bsc Computer Science Third Year (SIES SION)
-Author: Anuran Dutta
+Author: Shrinidhi Shetty
-This project is live!
-Visit- "https://bravo-fitness.herokuapp.com/login"

 Packages used-
 +-- bcrypt@4.0.0
 +-- dotenv@8.2.0